MicrosoftDocs/cpp-docs/docs/c-runtime-library/run-time-routines-by-category.md

 ---
 # Universal C runtime routines by category

-This section lists and describes Universal C runtime (UCRT) library routines by category.
+This section lists Universal C runtime (UCRT) library routines by category.
 For reference convenience, some routines are listed in more than one category.
 Multibyte-character routines and wide-character routines are grouped with single-byte character counterparts, where they exist.

 ## UCRT library routine categories